 Section 16(a) of the Exchange Act requires the Company's executive officers and Directors, and persons who own more than 10% of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the SEC.
 Such individuals are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely on its review of the copies of such forms furnished to it and written representations with respect to the timely filing of all reports required to be filed, it believes that such persons complied with all Section 16(a) filing requirements applicable to them with respect to transactions for the year ended December 31, 2017.
+To the Company's knowledge, based solely on its review of the copies of such forms furnished to it and written representations with respect to the timely filing of all reports required to be filed, it believes that such persons complied with all Section 16(a) filing requirements applicable to them with respect to transactions for the years ended December 31, 2018 and 2017, with the exception of gifts of shares of the Company's common stock on December 18, 2017, and December 29, 2017, made by Larry O'Reilly that were not reported until February 28, 2019.